daved01/Adversarial_Examples/results/ILLM/README.md

 Files

 ILLM-all_samples                       -- Attacks with all 1000 images, no matter if clean prediction is correct or not

+ILLM-adversarial_confidences_corr_only -- Adversarial confidences for selected epsilons.
+Is 0 if initial prediction was false.

 ILLM-Conf40                            -- Attacks with images with initial confidence of 40% - 60%

 ILLM-Conf85                            -- Attacks with images with initial confidence of 85% - 90%

 ILLM-Conf90                            -- Attacks with images with initial confidence of 90% - 95%

 ILLM-Conf95                            -- Attacks with images with initial confidence of 95% - 99%

 ILLM-Conf99                            -- Attacks with images with initial confidence of 99% - 100%